dandc11/BookDbApp/README.md

 # BookDbApp
-This was an experiment with Microsoft's RazorPages built several years ago, when I was first learning web dev.
+This was an early learning experience with Microsoft's RazorPages.
+I built it several years ago when I was first learning web development.
 It allows users keep track of the books they've read, similar to GoodReads, and presents that data with a bit of gloss and detail from the the Google Books API.

 - ASP.NET
 - C#